applidget/mobicheckin-api-documentation/sections/guests.md

 ## Retrieve the list of guests

 MobiCheckin provides a paginaged API to retrieve the list of guests of your event.
+Starts at `page=1`.
+If you want to know how many guests registered to your events, you should query `GET /api/v1/events/{id}.format` and look at the property `guest_count`.

 ### JSON
 #### Request